SciMON: Scientific Inspiration Machines Optimized for Novelty: Introduction

 \section{Introduction}

 Can machines mine scientific papers and learn to suggest new directions?
-Nearly four decades have passed since Don Swanson pioneered Literature-Based Discovery (LBD), based on the premise that the literature can be used for generating hypotheses \cite{swanson1986undiscovered}.
-LBD focuses on hypothesizing links between previously unstudied pairs of concepts (e.g., new drug-disease links), with a primary application area of drug discovery \cite{henry2017literature, sybrandt2020agatha}.
+The idea that information from the literature can be used for automatically generating hypotheses has been around for decades \cite{swanson1986undiscovered}.
+To date, the focus has been on a specific setting: hypothesizing links between pairs of concepts (often in drug discovery applications \cite{henry2017literature}, e.g., new drug-disease links), where concepts are obtained from papers or knowledge bases previously derived from papers \cite{sybrandt2020agatha, nadkarni2021scientific}.